James Benjamin McCullagh

 James Benjamin McCullagh (1854–1921) was an Anglican missionary in British Columbia; he worked under the supervision of the Church Missionary Society, a Protestant body with an evangelical program and practices.
 McCullagh is notable for his linguistic work in translating portions of the Bible and the Book of Common Prayer into the Nisga'a language.
 He also created several periodicals aimed at Nisga'a audiences, with the assistance of Nisga'a writers and printers.
 One of these, "Hagaga", is often cited as the first Nisga'a newspaper and as a significant space for discussions about Nisga'a land claim politics.
 McCullagh was ordained to the diaconate and priesthood in 1890 by the Bishop of Caledonia.
 His missionary and educational work was centered on the mission village of Aiyansh, British Columbia.

+McCullagh was born near Newry, in County Down, Ireland.
+He was a soldier before becoming a missionary at the age of 29.
+He was married twice, with one daughter from his first marriage and three daughters and a son from his second marriage.
+His first wife died of typhoid fever in Aiyansh.